-Privacy Risk: There is a risk that members of the public may not know that the HMIS system exists within the Department of Veterans Affairs.
+Privacy Risk: There is a risk that members of the public may not know that the HMI system exists within the Department of Veterans Affairs.

-Mitigation: The VA mitigates this risk by providing the public with two forms of notice that the system exists, as discussed in detail in question 6.1, including the PIA and a System of Record Notice.
+Mitigation: The VA mitigates this risk by providing the public with two forms of notice that the system exists, as discussed in detail in question 6.1 with links provided in Appendix A, including the PIA, System of Record Notice, and VA Notice of Privacy Practices.